-At a macro level, warfighting system demand signals articulated in U.S. National Strategy documents, such as the DoN 30-year shipbuilding plan, generate a certain amount of acquisition work that must be accomplished to get capability into the hands of warfighters.
+At a macro level, warfighting system demand signals articulated in U.S. national strategy documents, such as the DoN 30-year shipbuilding plan, generate a certain amount of acquisition work that must be accomplished to get capability into the hands of warfighters.
 The DoN has allocated various domains of acquisition work among several acquisition system commands (SYSCOMs).
-Each SYSCOM uses a tailored approach to translate warfighting system demand signals in their domain into a sequenced volume of work to be accomplished.
-Each SYSCOM's tailored approach estimates how many people (with appropriate knowledge and experience levels) are needed to perform that volume of work.
-Work accomplished by the DoN AWF enables industry partners in the value stream to construct and deliver warfighting systems.
+Each SYSCOM uses a tailored approach to translate warfighting system demand signals in its domain into a sequenced volume of work to be accomplished.
+Each SYSCOM's tailored approach estimates how many people (with appropriate K&E levels) are needed to perform that volume of work.
+Work accomplished by the AWF enables industry partners in the value stream to construct and deliver warfighting systems.
 Delivering acquisition, modernization, and maintenance of warfighting capability to warfighters is the aim of the civilian-military-industrial enterprise.
 The outcome is readiness to fight and win.
 Changes in national strategy over time have caused cyclical shrinkage and swelling among the ranks of the AWF.

-The DoN acquisition workforce system includes many diverse parts, processes, and stakeholders that interact over time in a wide variety of ways.
-Attempts to improve individual parts of the system (e.g., training, assignment rotation) or aspects of the system (e.g., economics, experience levels) cannot be completely successful if enacted separately.
+The DoN AWF system includes many diverse parts, processes, and stakeholders that interact over time in a wide variety of ways.
+Attempts to improve individual parts of the system (e.g., training, assignment rotation) or aspects (e.g., economics, experience levels) cannot be completely successful if enacted separately.
 Addressing DoN AWF challenges requires a systems perspective and systems level solutions.
 The tools and methods that facilitate that perspective and those solutions must be able to integrate the numerous and diverse aspects of the workforce (e.g., specialization, training, experience, assignment rotation and advancement, location) and measures of workforce performance (e.g., capabilities and capacities).

 Understanding the interactions among workforce components is critical to developing improved policies.
-Developing that understanding is not intuitive or obvious, largely because the workforce and its performance are dynamic: they evolve in response to system structure, current conditions, and current and future policies.
+Developing that understanding is not intuitive or obvious, largely because the workforce and its performance are dynamic: They evolve in response to system structure, current conditions, and current and future policies.
 Those interactions create causal feedback loops, unintended side effects, delays, and resistance to otherwise well-designed policies.
-Improving acquisition workforce understanding and developing effective and efficient policies requires tools and methods that can capture the systemic, dynamic feedback in the system; can reflect current and future policies; and can reflect their impacts on workforce performance.
+Improving AWF understanding and developing effective and efficient policies require tools and methods that can capture the systemic, dynamic feedback in the system and reflect current and future policies and their impacts on workforce performance.